bitovi/ylem/docs/component.md

 @function react-view-models.Component Component
 @parent react-view-models 1

-@description Connects a [DefineMap](./can-define/map/map.html) class to a React component to create an auto-rendering component with an observable view-model.
+@description Connects a [can-define/map/map] constructor function to a React component to create an auto-rendering component with an observable view-model.

 @signature `class App extends Component`